Khesari Lal Yadav

 Born in Chhapra, Bihar, Yadav began his singing career in late 2000s and has had a steady acting career since appearing in Saajan Chale Sasural in 2011.
 He made his Bollywood debut as a singer in 2014 with "AK-47" in the film Koyelaanchal.
 He won Best Popular Actor at the 2016 Bhojpuri Film Awards, followed by Best Actor (Male) and Best Playback Singer (Male) at the Sabrang Film Awards in 2018 for his appearance in Mehandi Laga Ke Rakhna.
 In 2019, he won four more awards for his role in the film Sangharsh.
-In 2019, he participated in the reality show Bigg Boss 13.

-In 2020, his third Bollywood song and first Bollywood single ladki patana released by Sony Music India which was followed by Tere Mere Darmiyaan in 2021.
-Soon after, He collaborated with Badshah to recreate the Pani Pani song in Bhojpuri language.
+In 2020, his third Hindi film song and first Hindi-language single "Ladki Patana," was released by Sony Music India which was followed by "Tere Mere Darmiyaan" in 2021.
+Soon after, He collaborated with Badshah to recreate the "Pani Pani" song in Bhojpuri language.
 In 2022, he made his debut as a screenwriter with his film Aashiqui.
-YouTube featured his two songs it's list of Top Indian songs of 2022.
+YouTube featured his two songs on its list of the top Indian songs of 2022.

-Life
+Life and family

-Khesari Lal Yadav was born as Shatrughan Kumar Yadav on 15 March 1986 in Dhanadih village of Saran district of Bihar in a poor family.
+Khesari Lal Yadav was born as Shatrughan Kumar Yadav on 15 March 1986 in Dhanadih village of Saran district of Bihar in a low-income family.
 He got the stage name "Khesari", due to his habit to speak too much as a child, which was analogous to Khesari, a crop, which doesn't need any water or Fertilizer, and grows properly anywhere.

 He was not born in his own house, as his parents' mud house had collapsed in the rain, and they had to rent a pucca house, where Khesari was born.
 His father, Mangaru Lal Yadav, worked as a street vendor selling Chana in the mornings and as a security guard at night to make ends meet.
 Khesari is one of seven siblings, three of whom are his own brothers.
-The other four are his uncle's sons, whose mother passed away at an early age.
+The other four are his uncle's sons, whose mother died at an early age.
 Khesari's mother stepped in to raise them.
 His father used to earn in Delhi and he used to live with his mother and uncle in Chhapra.
 Later his mother also left for Delhi to help her husband with household works and Khesari started living with his siblings and uncle.
 Khesari used to graze Cattles and sell their milks in his childhood.
-He is married to Chanda Devi, whom he married in 2006.
-Khesari Lal is said to be extremely devoted to his wife, calling her his lucky charm.
+He married Chanda Devi in 2006.
 They have a son and a daughter.